Sorbs (tribe): Aftermath

+In the spring of 1002, German marches in Sorbian lands were temporarily overrun by the Polish duke Bolesław I the Brave, who seized all regions up to the river Elbe, capturing the town of Bautzen (Budyšin), and also the neighboring city of Meissen (Mišno) with territories towards the west, up to White Elster river.
+Those Sorbian and other Slavic regions remained contested for several years, since German-Polish relations were marked by a series of recurring conflicts and temporary treaties, that consequently resulted in the gradual restoration of German rule over Sorbian lands.

 Cosmas of Prague in his 12th century Chronica Boemorum, speaking about mythical history of Czechs, mentions certain tutor Duringo of Sribia genere and as scelestus Zribin.
 The chronicle, dealing with real historical events, mentions land of Serbia (Zribiam 1040, 1087, 1088, 1095, 1109, and Sribiae 1113), mainly in regard of being crossed by Saxons to attack Bohemia, or local castles being attacked by Bohemia, from there moved regional princes to Poland and back, or as a land where were banished people from Bohemia.
 In an 1140 royal charter to the lands east of river Saale were referred as Zurba.

 Since then the Sorbian tribes mostly disappeared from the political scene.
 From the 11th to the 15th century, agriculture east of Elbe River developed and colonization by Frankish, Flemish and Saxon settlers intensified.
 The Slavs were allowed to live mainly in the periphery of the cities, and the military-administrative as well as religious authority was in the hands of the Germans.
 Despite the long process of Germanization, part of the Slavs living in Lusatia preserved their identity and language until now, and in the early 20th century there lived some 150 thousand Lusatian Sorbs.